Wednesday, March 8, 2017

 Read more about 2D to 3D maquettes on a previous post.

-Materials: Magic Sculpt epoxy clay, Tacky glue, armature wire, Acryla Gouache
+Materials: Magic Sculpt epoxy clay

 Go to link Download